JDLMendi/site/src/pages/projects/Project Template.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: Hello World
+title: Testing Project
-description: Lorem Ipsum
+created: 22/12/2023
+description: This is a template MD file used for each project

 ---

 <br>